-In order to expand domestic market and increase revenue, our company providing customers with high add value of after sales service and technical support to continue cultivating domestic market; by offering customers with value co-creation capability to create customer needs and increase revenue.
+In order to expand domestic market and increase revenue, the Company never stops to develop and provide customers with integration service of diversified products, high value-added after-sales service and technical support.
+We continue cultivating domestic market; by offering customers with value co-creation capability to create customer needs and increase revenue.

-B. Expand overseas market, gaining resources will be a hard slog

-Compare to international industry, the scale of Taiwanese industry is relatively small and has limited access to sources, it is not easy to collect information of overseas market as well.
+B. Expand overseas market, gaining resources will be a hard slog Compare to international industry, the scale of Taiwanese industry is relatively small and has limited access to sources, it is not easy to collect information of overseas market as well.